Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 5.c.
 What did you find the most interesting idea, fact, conclusion from the abstract of the paper?
 (From the abstract, figure, or conclusion)

+5.d.
+In your own words, describe the significance of the paper?
+Do you have any criticisms?
+How can it improve?
+What can be done next?
+(3-4 sentences)

+Note for 5.d:  We wish for you to think about these types of questions as you read any paper.
+We are looking for your thought process as opposed to a "correct answer."

 **Your questions** Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

 ## Additional Learning Resource: